imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 In March 2019, I had a chance to go to San Francisco.
 It was tough for both me and Hawa, because we had never experienced 14 hours of time difference before, despite the fact that it was only for ~8-9 days.
 My daytime was her nighttime, and vice versa.
 Although we could still text each other, we couldn't do our usual weekly video call schedule, because my times and her times didn't match.
 To make things worse, I also bought a SIM Card that wasn't compatible with my phone.
 Therefore, 2G was all that I had and I needed to rely on a Wi-Fi connection.

 Every day, we tried to find good and matching times for both of us with no luck.
 However, few days before I flew back to Melbourne, I was free in the morning with a Wi-Fi connection (yay!).
 That was also the time she could have a video call with me, and so we did.
-It was a good experience for both of us.
+All in all, it was a good experience for both of us.

 <!-- Talk about the build-up to wedding. -->

+People said that one of the hardest struggles came before the wedding event.
+Well, they weren't wrong.
+There were times where I would be emotionally broken, but Hawa was always there for me.
+She trusted me, even when I didn't trust myself.
+She was the light that [gently gave me the strength to move forward](<https://bulbapedia.bulbagarden.net/wiki/ONE_(Japanese_song)>).
+She was/is a strong woman, and I am the luckiest man alive to have married her.

 <!-- Talk about the relation between emotional affection and the 3 aspects above. -->

+For me, emotional affection is something that is invisible, but I can _feel_ it.
+It feels _warmth_.
+It feels _gentle_.
+It feels _nurturing_.
+The 3 aspects above, **trust**, **patience**, and **empathy** -- they are probably the most important kind of affections that made us love each other.
+When you are trusted, you feel good.
+When the other person is being patient with you, you feel good.
+When the other person emphatize with you, you feel good.

+When these 3 components exist together in a household, I believe only a harmonious family will flourish.

 ![A GIF capture of the last seconds before we entered our full 1 month of marriage.](images/married-timer.gif)

+At the time of writing, it was around 1 month and 11 days since I got married to Hawa.
+The GIF above was made from [a website that I made specifically to count how long has it been since our wedding](https://imballinst.github.io/married).
+Although I know "monthversary" is not a thing, I thought it was cool seeing all the numbers change together at the same time.
+Now, I kind of understand about why anniversary is a big deal for some people.
+It is a _life milestone_.

+Let's get back to the beginning of this post, which is the question: _"Will emotional affection last forever?
+Will a husband and a wife's chemistry deplete over time?"_.
+Well, that website is also made for that.

 - Talk about how long it's been since I've been married
 - Shameless self-promotion on https://imballinst.github.io/married